 Leadership Thought #269 – All Things Must Pass

 Whether we like it or not, “all things must pass.”
 Everything has a beginning and an end.
 Nothing besides space is infinite.
-Youth, careers, relationships, roles, responsibilities, health, and life itself, all transition and conclude at some point.
+Youth, careers, relationships, roles, responsibilities, health, and life itself all transition and conclude at some point.
 Many of us struggle with this reality.
 We hope that things will always stay in their ideal state.
-Instead of embracing the fragility and transitory nature of things, we simply put our “heads in the sand” and hope it doesn’t happen to us – but it will.
+Rather than accepting the fragility and transient nature of things, we tend to ignore them and hope they don’t affect us, even though they will.

 Coping with loss is a big part of life.
-We shouldn’t be resisting the gravitational pull of our mortality and vulnerability – I say embrace it!
+We shouldn’t resist the gravitational pull of our mortality and vulnerability—I say, embrace it!
 Live in the moment.
-Appreciate life when things are going well, but don’t despair too much when there are periods of loss and adversity.
+Appreciate life when things are going well, but don’t despair too much during periods of loss and adversity.
 Trust me; I know this isn’t always so easy.

-Do your best to build high quality relationships and nurture them.
+Do your best to build high-quality relationships and nurture them.
 You will need to lean on them one day.
 When you do commit to another person, pick wisely and then commit fully.
 If these relationships end prematurely, do your best to accept this fact gracefully and with your self-respect intact.
-No good ever comes from harming or wishing harm to another person.
+No good ever comes from causing or wishing harm to another person.

 Pick a career or vocation that inspires, fulfills, or motivates you.
 This decision will make the journey more gratifying.
 At a minimum, try not to put yourself in work situations that sap your physical/emotional energy and minimize your sense of self-worth.
 It’s also important not to be afraid to make changes when the job no longer meets at least one of these criteria.

-Don’t get too attached to things (especially expensive things).
+Don’t get too attached to things, especially expensive ones.
 Material things will only create fleeting pleasure and potentially lead to financial traps that become hard to escape from.
 If you are not careful, money issues can quickly bleed into all aspects of your life.
-Only a small percentage of us will live a life devoid of financial worry, just make sure it’s the right worries.
+Only a small percentage of us will live without financial worry; make sure it’s the right worries.

 The good news is that change can spur reinvention.
 We must do our best to accept what we can’t control and move on from there.
-It may be cliché” but it truly isn’t what happens to us in life, it’s how we respond to it that matters.
+It may be cliché, but it truly isn’t what happens to us in life; how we respond to it matters.
 We can continue to grow and learn from our experiences.
-Moreover, I encourage you to fully acknowledge and experience your emotional reactions to things rather than practicing avoidance (or letting things fester).
-You can’t ignore or fast forward the grieving process.
+Moreover, I encourage you to fully acknowledge and experience your emotional reactions to things rather than practicing avoidance or letting them fester.
+You can’t ignore or fast-forward the grieving process.
 Seek professional help if needed.
 Healing does take some time, but in most cases it does happen.

 Related articles